 There are 13 public camping access sites around Flathead Lake that are maintained by Montana Fish Wildlife and Parks.
-In addition, this vacation guide contains information about each and every public campground around Flathead Lake.
+In addition, this vacation booklet contains information about each and every public campground around Flathead Lake.
 It also contains most every private campground around Flathead Lake.
-So it doesn’t matter if you are looking for public or private campgrounds for camping around Flathead Lake, this vacation guide has the information you will need to plan your Montana vacation.
+So it doesn’t matter if you are looking for public or private campgrounds for camping around Flathead Lake, this vacation booklet has the information you will need to plan your Montana vacation.

 - Big Arm State Park on Flathead Lake ~ Big Arm Montana

 Big Arm State Park is a 217 acre state park providing camping, hiking trails, boat launch, restrooms with showers offering camping opportunities from May through September and limited services camping available through mid-November.
 While a Confederated Salish & Kootenai Tribal fishing license is required for fishing at this state park.